TouK/nussknacker/docs/MigrationGuide.md

 ### REST API changes

-* [#3169](https://github.com/TouK/nussknacker/pull/3169) API endpoint `/api/app/healthCheck` returning short json answer with "OK" status is now not secured - before change it required to be an authenticated user with "read" permission.
+* [#3169](https://github.com/TouK/nussknacker/pull/3169) API endpoint `/api/app/healthCheck` returning short JSON answer with "OK" status is now not secured - before change it required to be an authenticated user with "read" permission.

 ### Scenario authoring changes